-The Fresno General Plan promotes efficient use of parking and ways to reduce demand for parking.
-Ways to use parking more efficiently include: the physical design of parking facilities, sharing parking among different land uses, and information technology that indicates where parking is available.
+The Fresno General Plan promotes efficient use of parking and reducing demand for parking.
+Some ways to use parking more efficiently include: parking facility design that maximizes parking space utilization, optimizes traffic flow direction, and adheres to the minimum accessibility requirements, sharing parking among different land uses, and information technology that indicates where parking is available.